aikosiadotcom/odoo_provider_builder/README.md

 # Odoo Provider Builder

 Since it's too much writing to implement IOdooModel using [odoo_provider](https://pub.dev/packages/odoo_provider), i develop this package.
-So, writing model will become easily
+So, writing model will become easily.

+Please add this package as **dev dependency** to your project

 # Usage